snipesmarter/smart-sniper/README.md

 cd smart-sniper
 pip install -r requirements.txt
 ```
 You can replace the first step with just downloading the zipped file of this and extracting.
-You will need to open CMD/*sh to the folder afterwards, however.
+You will, however, need to open CMD/*sh to the folder afterwards.

 # Usage